 - Learning how to apply the principles and skills of Nonviolent Communication to building community.

 - Opportunities for healing and learning a process you can use to support others.

-- Developing your communication skills to improve relationships at home and work.
+- Developing your communication skills to improve relationships at home, work and in the community.